The Simpsons opening sequence: Development and variations

-Creator Matt Groening developed a lengthy opening sequence for the first season of The Simpsons, in order to cut down on the animation necessary for each episode, but devised the two gags as compensation for the repeated material each week.
+Creator Matt Groening developed a lengthy opening sequence for the first season of The Simpsons in order to cut down on the animation necessary for each episode; however, as compensation for the repeated material each week, Groening devised two intro gags.
 In the first of the original gags, the camera zooms in on Springfield Elementary School, where Bart can be seen writing a message on the chalkboard.
 This message, which changes from episode to episode, has become known as the "chalkboard gag".
-The other gag is known as a "couch gag", in which a twist of events occur when the family meets to sit on their couch and watch television.
-Groening, who had not paid much attention to television since his own childhood, was unaware that title sequences of such length were uncommon by that time.
+The other gag is known as the "couch gag", in which a twist of events occur when the family meets to sit on their couch and watch television.
+Groening, who had not paid much attention to television during his own childhood, was unaware that title sequences of such length were uncommon by that time.
 The episode "Bart the Genius" was the first to feature the series' full title sequence.
 The theme, which plays over the sequence, was composed by Danny Elfman in 1989, after Groening approached him requesting a retro-style theme.
 The piece, which took two days to create, has been noted by Elfman as the most popular of his career.

-The season two episode "Bart Gets an 'F" featured a revised opening sequence and a rearranged version of the theme, which was shortened by fifteen seconds from its original length of roughly 90 seconds.
+The season two episode "Bart Gets an 'F" featured a revised opening sequence and a rearranged version of the theme, which was shortened by 15 seconds from its original length of roughly 90 seconds.
 The opening sequence for the first season showed Bart stealing a "Bus Stop" sign; whilst the new sequence featured him skateboarding past several characters who had been introduced during the previous season.
 Starting with this season, there were three versions of the opening: a full roughly 1-minute-15-second-long version, a 45-second-long version and a 25-second-long version.
 This gave the show's editors more leeway.
 The current arrangement of the theme by Alf Clausen was introduced in season 3.